Running Tests Overview

 • Third party grids - Testim can integrate with third party grids like Saucelabs and Browserstack.

-To run a mobile test through the CLI:
+To run a remote web test through the CLI:

-1. If you want to run the through a Grid, you will have to configure the grid in advance by following the instruction in HeadSpin integration.
+1. If you want to run through a Grid, you will have to configure the grid in advance by following the instruction Grid Management.

 2. Go to Settings > CLI tab.

-3. Under Grid, select the desired grid on which to run the test.
-In this case select the Headspin grid.
+4. Under Grid, select the desired grid on which to run the test.

 The basic CLI command is displayed at the bottom under Example.